Home Fruit Picking in Australia

 If you’re actively looking for a job and don’t have a place to stay, we advise you to book a stay in a youth hostel or working hostel.
 These hotels, very often located in agricultural areas, offer to find their guests work.
 They work with local employers.
 Many are located in Mildura and Shepparton (Victoria) or Bundaberg (Queensland).

-Beware of scams in these sectors, so be vigilant!
+Beware of scams in these sectors!
 Find out well in advance about the reputation of the hotel and/or farm.
 Ask other backpackers for information and look for reviews on the Internet or social networks.
 Be aware that in some accommodation, you will be put on a waiting list (sometimes a long one) and that there is no promise of employment.
 What’s more, if you are not a guest of the hotel, your chances of finding a job are very slim, if not virtually non-existent.

 Salary, hours and working conditions